 Meanwhile, in the 1914 to 1918 war, up to 40,000 Irishmen had given their lives for freedom.
 Most believed that it was for Ireland as much as for the freedom of small nations like 'Little Belgium'.
 Only recently have we in Ireland learned to acknowledge their sacrifice.

-Keywords: Civil, Eamon de Valera, Elizabeth Bowen, First World War, Garden Party, Liam Lynch, Mitchelstown, War, destruction, fire, looting
+Keywords: Civil, destruction, Eamon de Valera, Elizabeth Bowen, fire, First World War, garden, Garden Party, Liam Lynch, looting, Mitchelstown, party, War

 No comments posted.